• Skip to primary navigation

 Instructions

-• Preheat your oven to 180C/350F and grease a springform cake tin and place 2 teaspoons flour into the tin.
+• Preheat your oven to 180C/350F and lightly butter or grease a 20 cm or 8 inch round cake tin before tossing over 5 grams / 2 teaspoons flour to coat the tin.

 • Tap and swirl the tin to coat fully and upturn to discard any excess flour.
 Set aside.